 A. Talk about the incident with as many supportive people as possible.

 B. Punch a pillow while thinking of the person who angered us.

 C. Think about the person who angered us as needing professional or spiritual help.

 Here are the correct answers to the questions.
 Because the test has not been validated scientifically, the best way to interpret your score is to note the topics in the questions you answered incorrectly, and to consider becoming more knowledgeable about them.

-For detailed explanations of the answers, descriptions of the studies they are based on and much more check out, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For detailed explanations of the answers, descriptions of the studies they are based on and much more check out, Emotional First Aid: Healing Rejection, Guilt, Failure and Other Everyday Hurts (Plume, 2014).

 Join my mailing list and receive an exclusive gift: How to Recover from Rejection